 Employees performing the following types of jobs should attend:

 Installing/Maintaining Electrical Equipment, Maintaining Plant or Facility Lighting, Installing/Replacing Motors, Adjusting Motor Overloads, Replacing Fuses, Repairing Motor Controls, Installing/Maintaining HVAC Equipment, Working on Plant or Building Generators, Troubleshooting Plant or Building Electrical Problems, Managing or Supervising Maintenance Operations, etc.

-We can help you reduce the cost of implementing 70E with proven methods of reducing hazards and without breaking the bank.
-Providing the NFPA 70E Electrical/Arc Flash Safety Training for your employees will reduce downtime because all employees are trained properly helping maintain cost-effective operations.
+Providing the proper training for NFPA 70E Electrical/Arc Flash Safety for your employees will reduce downtime because all employees are trained properly helping maintain cost-effective operations.
 Most importantly, following through with an Arc Flash/NFPA 70E Electrical Safety Program can save lives and eliminate injuries.

 Remember, creating a safer environment will prevent injuries and lower workers’ compensation costs.
 These procedures are no longer an option and must be addressed to protect everyone.
 Arc Flash Safety including: personal protective equipment, proper tools and worker training are essentials that must be a part of every budget, every year.

 At the end of the day, everyone’s goal is to go home to their families in good health and without injury.
 Implementing and following through with a sound electrical safety program will be a giant step toward reaching that goal for everyone.
 Employees who complete this Arc Flash Training will learn how to perform their jobs more safely.